pymmcore-plus/pymmcore-plus/docs/contributing.md

 Thanks for thinking of a way to help improve this library!
 Remember that contributions come in all shapes and sizes beyond writing bug fixes.
-Contributing to [documentation](#documentation), opening new [issues](https://github.com/pymmcore-plus/pymmcore-plus/issues) for bugs, asking for clarification on things you find unclear, and requesting new features, are all super valuable contributions.
+Contributing to [documentation](#contributing-documentation), opening new [issues](https://github.com/pymmcore-plus/pymmcore-plus/issues) for bugs, asking for clarification on things you find unclear, and requesting new features, are all super valuable contributions.

 ## Contributing Code

-All development for this library happens on GitHub [here](https://github.com/pymmcore-plus/pymmcore-plus).
+All development for this library happens in the [pymmcore-plus/pymmcore-plus ](https://github.com/pymmcore-plus/pymmcore-plus) repo on GitHub.
 We recommend you work with a [Conda](https://www.anaconda.com/products/individual) environment (or an alternative virtual environment like [`venv`](https://docs.python.org/3/library/venv.html)).